Friday, September 28, 2007

 Friday, September 14, 2007

-To get there, just take an escalator or elevator ride up from the International Departures terminal.
+To get to the hotel, simply take an escalator or elevator ride up from the International Departures terminal.
 There's a self-service check-in kiosk in the lobby.

 Globe@yvr is The Fairmont's signature resto with a view.
 I enjoyed yummy poached eggs with fresh Dungeness crab for breakfast.